Enfield Town F.C.: Ground

 The club originally played at Brimsdown Rovers' Goldsdown Road ground, and were later joined by Enfield 1893.
 In October 2008, Enfield Council announced a deal with the club allowing the club to relocate to the Queen Elizabeth Stadium, close to Enfield's old Southbury Road ground.
 At the end of the 2009–10 season the club was awarded a grant of £81,504 by the Football Stadium Improvement Fund towards the first phase of works on the new ground.

 They left Goldsdown Road at the end of the 2010–11 season, taking with them much of the ground's infrastructure, which resulted in Enfield 1893, who had won the Essex Senior League, not being able to take promotion to the Isthmian League as the ground no longer met the league's standards.
 After spending the first few months of the 2011–12 season groundsharing at the Cheshunt Stadium in Cheshunt, they moved into the Queen Elizabeth II Stadium in November 2011, with the first match being a victory against Harefield United in the Middlesex Senior Cup on 9 November.
-The ground was officially opened with a friendly match against Tottenham Hotspur on 16 November, a game which saw the club's record attendance of 969.
+The ground was officially opened with a friendly match against Tottenham Hotspur on 16 November, a game which saw a then-record attendance of 969.